-3.2.3.2 Crossover operator
+3.3.3.2 Crossover operator

 Due to the chromosomal structure with columns created from hard constraints, we cannot choose column hybridization.
-So we chose a hybrid multi-point crossover to apply to the problem with randomly selected points.
+Hence, we chose a hybrid multi-point crossover to apply to the problem with randomly selected points.

 Specify: